 - Due to the new two service format, there will be shorter worship sets and sermons.
 We will clean and sanitize our facilities in between services.

 - Live video feeds will be available in our multi-purpose room and extended lobby area for families as well.
+Video feed will also play in the nursery.

 - We will not be able to serve coffee or doughnuts.